janiko71/boxcryptor-decryptor/README.md

 # boxcryptor-decryptor
 Single file decryption for Boxcryptor.
+There is also a [Go version](https://github.com/janiko71/boxcryptor-decryptor-go).

 ## What is Boxcryptor
 Boxcryptor is a commercial software (though you can use it freely with limitations) that encrypts files in the cloud in its largest a  acceptance, that means OneDrive (Microsoft), Google Drive, iCloud (Apple), ownCloud, Box, Dropbox, etc.